MZN Company — Phase-Aware Depth Review

 To prove it, you must stay solo.
 To be seen, you must not.

 This page focuses on depth and weight.
-The one-person-unicorn page focuses on why systems struggle to recognize solo AI-native output at all.
+The one-person-unicorn pages focus on why systems may struggle to recognize bounded solo AI-native formation output.
 Together they explain both the portfolio and the recognition gap around it.

 Read the full analysis →